 There are hundreds of possible issues that can trigger the Buick check engine light to come on.
 To find out why your Buick to check engine light is on, read the fault codes with an OBD-II scanner.

-The following steps will help you learn how to diagnose Buick check engine light.
+The following steps will help you learn how to diagnose and reset the Buick check engine light.

 - Park your Buick and turn off the ignition.
 Set the parking brakes.